 Here are some of the most important factors that can affect the price of a marine craft:

 As a general rule of thumb, bigger crafts tend to cost higher than the smaller ones, but this is not always the case.
 The make and model of a boat is one of the most influential determinants of price, as some models are very sought after for their skilful artisanship.

 Much like vehicles, there are manufacturers which are known for their high quality and prestige; these boats may be more expensive, but they often hold their value very well.

 Similar to any machine, a boat's age and physical condition will largely determine its value.
 The price will be in line with the state of its hull, super structure, interior, domestic/mechanical systems engine and stern gear.
 Despite the difficulties in translating the mechanical soundness of the boat into monetary terms, the total cost of repair will be the basis of any price.
 Needless to say, a well-maintained vessel will likely be worth more than one which has more wear and tear.

 The accessories and equipment fitted to a boat, or included as part of the sale, can influence its price.
 This includes, but not limited to: navigating equipment, furniture, and safety equipment such as distress flares and lifejackets.
 The seller should provide a clear inventory of what is included in part of the sale, which could also increase the asking price.

 Type of hull

 The need for fair and honest prices for boats necessitates boat evaluation.
 We offer reliable services to help determine the suitable costs of various vessels by considering their sizes, brands, physical and mechanical conditions, accessories, and types of hull.
-If you have any questions regarding our services, please contact us via 01784 456872 to speak to our experienced surveyor.
+If you have any questions regarding our service, please contact us via 01784 464 899 to speak to our experienced surveyor.